 Without having to consider any travel companions, you’ll have plenty of time to think about your surroundings and really take in all that is around you.
 This can lead to a deeper and more meaningful travel experience.

 And when you have had enough with self-reflection, you can read all those books you’ve been wanting to read!
-Or listen to music, play games on your iPad, catch up with your favourite blog or do whatever things that you keep putting off because you don’t get enough ‘me time’ in your usual daily life.
+Or listen to music, play games on your iPad, listen to audiobooks, catch up with your favourite blog or do whatever things that you keep putting off because you don’t get enough ‘me time’ in your usual daily life.

 10. Solo travel is simply more fun!